kageedwards/outage-monitor/README.md

 ------------------------------------------------------------------------------------

+## Things That Can Be Improved

+#### Concurrent runtime

+As it stands, the application is defined asynchronously and the retrieval and analysis routines are separate, but the main loop is still executing them synchronously by awaiting the futures (promises).
+Using a `tokio::select!` macro would seem like an option, but it cancels remaining tasks when the first task completes.
+This could lead to very intermittent results.
+A better solution involves spawning green threads for each routine and for the shared state in the `main` loop.
+Extra care would need to be taken to avoid holding a mutex lock over an await or borrowing between threads.
+Shared state / data could be accessed across the threads using `Arc` (i.e., atomically reference-counted pointers.)
+Tokio also provides an alternative Mutex primitive that supports asynchronous locking.
+This should be safe from deadlocking as long as individual routines are revised to not block when they request a lock, except perhaps the routine updating the shared data.

 _This project was designed for my own productivity using APIs that are not intended for high-rate use cases.
 Use or refactor for your own needs at your own discretion._